noahvogt/tibasicc/README.md

-# The TI-BASIC Compiler (tibasicc)
+# tibasicc
-The TI-BASIC Compiler is all about compiling TI-BASIC code on your computer into an .8xp file ready for transferring to your TI-83/TI-83+/TI-84 calculator (and vice versa).
+a (de-)compiler for TI-BASIC with comment support

+This little program is all about compiling TI-BASIC code on your computer into an .8xp file ready for transferring to your TI-83/TI-83+/TI-84 calculator (and vice versa).
 Being able to type your programs on a real keyboard instead of the calculator's keypad is much easier and avoids some otherwise big pain.

 *Note:* This project is a fork from [pcmattman/tibasic](https://sourceforge.net/projects/tibasic/).

 ## Installation
 #### Unix (GNU/Linux, MacOS, FreeBSD, etc.)
-If you are using Arch, you can just install my [AUR Package](https://aur.archlinux.org/packages/tibasicc-git/) either with your prefered aur helper (paru, yay, etc.) or manually:
+If you are using Arch, you can just install my [AUR Package](https://aur.archlinux.org/packages/tibasicc-git/) either [manually](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages) or with your prefered aur helper (paru, yay, etc.):

     paru -S tibasicc-git